VaradAnnadate/Dinosaurs-and-Fossils-Encyclopedia/README.md

 # 🦕 Dinosaurs and Fossils Encyclopedia
-My submission for the S&W (Structures of the Web) INDIVIDUAL PROJECT at NST.
+My submission for the S&W INDIVIDUAL PROJECT at NST.
 This is a static, multi-page website built using only HTML5 and CSS3, focusing on modern layout techniques and responsive design.

 ## ✨ Features
 * Multi-Page Navigation: A clean header navigating between the Home, Gallery, and Fossils pages.